-Now, a leper approaching another Jew was quite unheard of in that time, even that a leper would approach anyone was quite unheard of until perhaps a few decades or so ago.
+Now, a leper approaching another Jew was quite unheard of in that time, even that a leper would approach anyone was quite unheard of, and not just in ancient time or medieval time but it was true until perhaps a few decades or so ago.

-So, what was it about leprosy that caused so much fear?
+What was it about leprosy that caused so much fear?

-From even before the time of Jesus, until recent times, a leper was little more than the living dead.
+From well before the time of Jesus, even up until recent times, a leper was little more than the living dead.
 He was ostracized, cast out of society, abandoned by family and friends, and forbidden to come near anyone.
 He was condemned to a living death as punishment for his sins.

+Punishment of his sins?
 That's right - for punishment of his sins - that's what the Jews thought in that time.
 The disease was punishment for sin.
+Indeed, disease of any kind was thought to be punishment for sins, especially those resulting in disabilities.

 Until recent decades, leprosy was a very misunderstood disease, a horrible disease that ended in a painful death.
 The body would be covered with lesions or sores.
 The person would become disfigured.
 In early times, it was thought that limbs would fall off which though, as we know today, was because of injuries resulting from lack of feeling.

 Thus, in ancient time, it appeared as if the person died inch by inch and, for some, the disease could last as long as 20 to 30 years.

-That it is contagious is without doubt but as we know today it is spread primarily through nasal droplets, and, importantly, it is only in recent decades has it become treatable with antibiotics.
+That it is contagious is without doubt but as we know today it is spread primarily through nasal droplets, and, importantly, it is only in recent decades that it has become treatable with antibiotics.